PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 ```
 This one tells Linux kernel do not schedule any process on CPU core 2.
 We will manually run PX4 onto that core later.

-Reboot and ssh into your Pi.
+Reboot and ssh onto your Pi.

 Check UART interface:
 ```shell